 Generally, if your provider has the medical information that you request, they must give it to you.
 You have the right to get the information no matter who originally put it in the record.
 Your right to amend this information may be limited, though.
-For more information about how to amend information in your record you can read Section 3 of this guide.
+For more information about the right to amend information in your record you can read Section 3 of this guide.

-Do I have the right to get and amend records related to substance abuse or mental health treatment?
+Do I have the right to get and amend records about my mental health treatment?

 Maybe.
-The rules for when you can get and amend your records about mental health and substance abuse treatment can be different.
-For example, psychotherapy notes are treated differently than other records under HIPAA.
-Because the rules for mental health and substance abuse records can be different they are not discussed in this guide.
+The rules for when you can get and amend your records about mental health treatment can be different.
+For example, psychotherapy notes are treated differently than other records under the HIPAA Privacy Rule.
+Because the rules for mental health records can be different they are not discussed in this guide.
 You can find some resources that explain your rights in these types of records in Section 6.